-This is a recipe for basic lentil soup.
-See the bottom of page for a more flavor complex recipe from Cook’s Illustrated.
+This is a recipe for pretty basic red lentil soup.
+See below for a more recipe with more complex flavors.

 1 large onion, chopped

 2 garlic cloves, finely chopped

 1 teaspoon ground cumin or 1/2 tsp of freshly ground cumin seeds